sherlock-audit/2022-08-sentiment-judging/156-M/1-report.md

 Tutturu
-# Multiply collateral via a borrow and deposit loop
+# Collateral can be multiplied via a borrow and deposit loop

 ## Summary
 A user can borrow multiple times more than expected by withdrawing and redepositing the borrowed asset as collateral.